keklick1337/discover-portage-backend/README.md

 - [ ] Application version may not load when opening package details
 - [ ] When bulk deleting packages in the Discover interface, they are shown as deleted, but in fact they are not
+- [ ] On portage sources need to delete 'Add source' button

 ## Contributing